open-mmlab/mmaction2/docs/en/guide_to_framework.md

 ## Step1: Build a Pipeline

 In order to `decode`, `sample`, `resize`, `crop`, `format`, and `pack` the input video and corresponding annotation, we need to design a pipeline to handle these processes.
 Specifically, we design seven `Transform` classes to build this video processing pipeline.
 Note that all `Transform` classes in OpenMMLab must inherit from the `BaseTransform` class in `mmcv`, implement the abstract method `transform`, and be registered to the `TRANSFORMS` registry.
+For more detailed information about data transform, please refer to [MMEngine Tutorial](https://mmengine.readthedocs.io/en/latest/advanced_tutorials/data_transform.html).

 ```python
 import mmcv